crhansbury/vopmembership/README.md

 * generate a member ID
 * output to a master spreadsheet of all members
     * 2 sheets: active members, inactive members
-* be able to edit members in existing db
+* be able to edit members in existing spreadsheet
 * email new member welcome packet
 * send out an email each semester prompting existing members for information updates
-* lock application behind a username and password
+* easily search the spreadsheet for the member information based on any criteria

 ### Future goals:
+* lock application behind a username and password (UPDATE 5/12/23)
 * print a nametag with name, section, and pronouns (UPDATE 5/10/23)
 * print a label sheet with member ID (UPDATE 5/10/23)
 * GUI front-end for user input